Spiritual Abuse in the Teacher-Student Relationship

 Dharma: our place in the totality of life

-Indigenous people have not lost connection with their place within the totality of life, which is another definition of Dharma.
+Indigenous people have not lost the connection with their place within the totality of life, which is another definition of Dharma.
 They have an acute sense of the interrelatedness and interdependence of all things.
 Modern humans though have, as a product of their technologically advanced society, all but lost their intricate connection with the sacred wholeness of life.
 The results are here for us all to experience.
 The air we breathe, the water we drink, the food we eat, the stress of our lives brought about by the lie that we have to consume in order to be happy.
 All have produced a toxic environment from which there is almost no escape.
 There is no need to elaborate this point, we all know this.
 The world we are leaving to our children is in need of much mending.
-And, in a sense, so are we.
+And, so are we.

 Dharma: our innate sense of right and wrong

 There is another meaning of the word dharma – maybe best translated as conscience.
 This is our innate sense of right and wrong.
 It is innate to all human beings.
-It is our highest value, or should be, but these days often takes second place to our desires for personal gain.
+It is our highest value, or should be, but these days it often takes second place to our desires for personal gain.
 This is apparent on an individual as well as a corporate level.
 The damage we are willing to inflict on the planet as well as on each other, in order to continue the perpetual cycle of material gain, is a problem the next generations will be forced to deal with.

 And yet, also today every child is born with this innate ‘knowing’ of right and wrong, a sense of Dharma that sits quietly in the chest of each human being, like a good, unassuming friend.